KxSystems/docs/docs/wp/data-loaders/index.md

 ### Methods of task allocation

-Task allocation of slave processes will depend on system architecture and how dynamic or static the file loading allocations should be, based on the complexity of the use case.
+Task allocation of worker processes will depend on system architecture and how dynamic or static the file loading allocations should be, based on the complexity of the use case.

 #### Static approach

-For simple cases, where perhaps more factors are known (exact file sizes and arrival times) a simple static method may be used where slaves can be mapped to read specific files.
-For example, slave 1 will read files 1, 2 and 3, slave 2 will read files 4, 5 and 6, etc. This is a very simplistic approach and does not allow for optimal load balancing, inhibits scalability and will be generally less efficient than a dynamic approach.
+For simple cases, where perhaps more factors are known (exact file sizes and arrival times) a simple static method may be used where workers can be mapped to read specific files.
+For example, worker 1 will read files 1, 2 and 3, worker 2 will read files 4, 5 and 6, etc. This is a very simplistic approach and does not allow for optimal load balancing, inhibits scalability and will be generally less efficient than a dynamic approach.

 #### Dynamic approach

 For use cases where there are known unknowns or variables that cannot be guaranteed, such as the number of files per day, file sizes, etc., a dynamic approach is much more beneficial and will allow for dynamic load balancing, performance and memory management.

-In this approach, the master would allocate tasks based on factors including:
+In this approach, the orchestrator would allocate tasks based on factors including:

-Availability of slaves to process the next file
+Availability of workers to process the next file

-: managed by tracking the status of each slave
+: managed by tracking the status of each worker

 File size

-: managed by checking file sizes of a batch to ensure the largest files are allocated first and allocated to a slave which has the memory to process it i.e. certain slaves may be set to have higher memory limits so will be dedicated to processing the larger files
+: managed by checking file sizes of a batch to ensure the largest files are allocated first and allocated to a worker which has the memory to process it i.e. certain workers may be set to have higher memory limits so will be dedicated to processing the larger files

 Server memory